-ZO 24-01, City of Cannon Beach request for a text amendment to Municipal Code Chapter 17, Zoning.
-The text amendment request will be reviewed against the criteria of the Municipal Code 17.86.070(A) Amendments, Criteria and the statewide planning goals.
+The City of Cannon Beach applied for a zoning text amendment to Chapter 17 of the City of Cannon Beach Zoning Ordinance.
+The zoning text amendment request was reviewed against the criteria of the Municipal Code, Section 17.86.070(A), Amendments Criteria and the Statewide Planning Goals.